 Felling Trailers is a family-owned and operated Full Line Trailer Manufacturer located in Central Minnesota.
 Started in 1974, Felling Trailers, Inc. has grown from a small shop to a factory and office complex that today covers over 441,000 square feet.
 Felling’s pride and differentiation is its customized trailer division.
 Its engineers utilize the latest Industry leading design techniques, and its experienced metal craftspeople use cutting-edge technology to turn its customers’ conceptual trailer needs into tangible products.
 Felling has been providing innovative trailer solutions to the transportation industry for nearly 50 years.
 Felling Trailers’ current capabilities allow them to provide a high-quality product that is distributed across North America and internationally.
 Felling Trailers, Inc. is an ISO 9001 Certified Quality Management System Company, WBENC-Certified WBE, and an Equal Opportunity Employer.

-For more information, contact 1.800.245.2809, [email protected], or visit us on the web at www.felling.com.
+For more information, contact 1.800.245.2809 or [email protected].
 You can also follow us on Twitter (@FellingTrailers), Facebook (Felling Trailers, Inc.), and Pinterest.